A fictional Fighting Game

 Cristina's bodyguard, he's a boar-man.
 His family is bound to the Greengale House by a mutual agreement, and he himself feels very entitled towards assuring Cristina's security.

 Tropes associated with Kouma:

-- Roaring Rampage of Revenge: Once Cristina is gone, he settles for this, and lets Ginji take care of Norou so that he can take revenge on Soujirou.
+- Roaring Rampage of Revenge: Once Cristina is gone, he settles for this, and forgoes Norou entirely to take revenge directly on Soujirou.

 - Shield Bash

 - Sir Swears-a-Lot: In contrast to Cristina, he's quite the pottymouth.

 - Snap Back: A meta example.
 Originally, Kouma used a shield as a weapon, but in developmental stages, the shield was set to absorb his inner defenses and Kouma would ditch it for a hammer.
 Then this fiction split from XEH Drive and Kouma's design went back to a shield user.